slerman12/UnifiedML/README.md

 ---

-Another option is to use [WandB](https://wandb.ai/), which is also supported by UnifiedML:
+Another option is to use [WandB](https://wandb.ai/), which is supported by UnifiedML:

 ```console
 python Run.py logger.wandb=true